TEAC 7101 Professional Experience (Additional Needs)

 Coordinator William Nketsia Opens in new window

-Description This unit provides students with an opportunity to apply the knowledge and skills about teaching students with additional needs to a real-life classroom.
+Description This subject provides students with an opportunity to apply the knowledge and skills about teaching students with additional needs to a real-life classroom.
 In turn, this authentic learning experience enriches their future professional growth and capacity to support individuals with additional needs.
 Students complete a practicum and, where appropriate, a series of field visits and observations, within an educational setting, that supports individuals with additional needs.
 The placement will be completed in the student's area of specialisation in an early childhood, primary, secondary or other relevant setting.
 Students are able to demonstrate a range of skills in planning, implementing and evaluating educational programs for students with additional needs that optimise learning outcomes and inclusion.

 Discipline Teacher Education: Special Education

 Check your fees via the Fees page.

 Level Postgraduate Coursework Level 7 subject